meng-ucalgary/seng-637-assignment-1/assignment1-report-template.md

 ## Difficulties, challenges, and lessons learned

 1. One of the difficulty that we faced was related to exploratory tests.
-Each pair of group reported similar set of bugs.
+Each pair of group reported some similar set of bugs.
 So we had multiple bugs reported twice, that too with varied description of the same bug.
 Some of the bugs reported could not be reproduced.

     Combining all those bugs to keep only the unique ones was a challenge.
 We overcame this by all coming together virtually over Discord, discussing what each pair has found, and then one person going over all issues to consolidate them in one document, while rest others helping in the process.
 We tested all the reported bugs during this process, and removed the bugs that couldn't be reproduced at all.